 September Gardening Tips and To-Dos for the Pacific Northwest

-Are you starting to see signs in your garden that the fall season is right around the corner?
-I’ll share essential September gardening tips and to-dos for your Pacific Northwest garden during this important time of seasonal transition.
+Are you starting to see signs in your garden that the fall season is approaching?
+During this important seasonal transition, I’ll share essential September gardening tips and to-dos for your Pacific Northwest garden.

 September always seems a bit confusing for me in the garden.
 Two seasons are basically happening at once.
 Does anyone else feel this way?